-This summer (2018) has been quite hot and now in early September we are finishing up the hot species of Shiitakes - the Night Velvet.
-This morning I found my first Comb Tooth!
+The summer of 2018 was quite hot and in early September we are finished up the hot species of Shiitakes - the Night Velvet.
+Then I found my first Comb Tooth!
 I had given up on this variety, but after looking at the catalog realized this takes almost two years to colonize the log, so I guess we are in good shape!

-For the 2019 season, we have ordered the replacement Golden Oyster spawn and with the help of the South Haven Garden club, will be inoculating logs with that spawn on March 9, 2019.
-Along with the Golden Oyster spawn, I bought more wine cap spawn, which I will put in asparagus beds and flower beds in the spring after our last frost date.
+For the 2019 season, we ordered the replacement Golden Oyster spawn and with the help of the South Haven Garden club, will be inoculated logs with that spawn on March 9, 2019.
+Along with the Golden Oyster spawn, I bought more wine cap spawn, which I put in asparagus beds and flower beds in the spring after our last frost date.

 In the spring of 2020 we added two more winecap beds.
 The summer was hot and pretty dry, so we didn't see any action until fall when it started raining again.
 One of the two beds gave us several nice winecaps, but the other bed did nothing, until one day I found this huge winecap (the jar behind it is a quart jar) with a small one attached.
 The other is an oyster cluster from one of the logs we inoculated in spring of 2019.